meekostuff/meeko-panner/README.md

 support for `pushState`-assisted-navigation (panning) and, optionally, a richer UI.

-The intention is to demonstrate the simplicity and flexibility of a [content first](http://adactio.com/journal/4523/) approach for web-sites.
+The intention is to demonstrate the simplicity, efficiency and flexibility of an API-first, HTML-payload approach for web-sites.

 **meeko-panner** extracts only the essential content of each page and uses [HTMLDecor](http://github.com/meekostuff/HTMLDecor) to